appelmar/gdalcubes_cpp/doc/docs/concepts.md

 cloud storage, databases, and archive files (see below) through [GDAL virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html).
 Examples for valid GDAL dataset references include `/vsizip/archive.zip/xyz.tif` (a GeoTIFF file in a .zip archive), `test.tif` (a simple local GeoTIFF file), `SENTINEL2_L1C:S2A_OPER_MTD_SAFL1C_PDMC_20150818T101440_R022_V20150813T102406_20150813T102406.xml:10m:EPSG_32632` (higher level GDAL Sentinel 2 datasets), `/vsicurl/https://download.osgeo.org/geotiff/samples/spot/chicago/UTM2GTIF.TIF` (file on an HTTP server).
 Instead of _files_ we therefore often use the terms _GDAL dataset reference_ or _GDAL dataset descriptor_.

 Images, bands, and GDAL dataset references are indexed by gdalcubes in a single image collection file.
 This file is a simple [SQLite](https://www.sqlite.org/index.html) database, which stores links to all GDAL dataset references and how they relate to images and bands.
 To allow fast filtering, the collection file additionally stores the spatial extent, the aquisition date/time, and the spatial reference system of images.
-Further imageary metadata is currently not included but future releases will do so, e.g. to filter images in a collection by cloud cover.
+Further imagary metadata is currently not included but future releases will do so, e.g. to filter images in a collection by cloud cover.